Professor Louisa Ells

-Louisa joined the University in May 2020 as Professor of Obesity, working in the nutrition and dietetic team and Centre for Applied Obesity Research.
+Louisa joined the University in May 2020 as Professor of Obesity, working in the nutrition and dietetic team and co-lead of the Obesity Institute Research.
 Louisa is an adjunct Professor at the University of North Carolina, Greenboro in the USA, and is specialist academic advisor to Public Health England.
 She is also an invited expert for the NICE Centre for Guidelines, and sits on the European Association for the Study of Obesity Nutrition working group.

-- leading a series of Cochrane reviews examining treatment interventions for child and adolescent overweight and obesity which helped to inform ongoing work by the World Health Organization on the management of children and adolescents with overweight and obesity.
+- Leading a series of Cochrane reviews examining treatment interventions for child and adolescent overweight and obesity which helped to inform ongoing work by the World Health Organization on the management of children and adolescents with overweight and obesity.
 This is in addition to supporting a number of Public Health England outputs such as the Guide to Delivering and Commissioning Tier 2 Weight Management Services, the standard evaluation framework for weight management interventions, guidance on family weight management, a review of the barriers and facilitators to weight management in families at high risk of developing excess weight, and a report examining weight management services during the COVID-19 pandemic